 Apply your knowledge of software and programming to your passion

-Our Bachelor of Art degree gives you the flexibility to incorporate a wide range of interests.
-You will still be focusing on software and software systems but now you can see how to apply the knowledge you are learning.
+Our Bachelor of Art in Computer Science degree gives you the flexibility to incorporate a wide range of interests.
+You will still focus on software and software systems and also learn how to apply that knowledge.

 Job Spotlight from the Bureau of Labor Statistics